adsk-ui/idiomatic.js/readme.md

     E. Quotes

-    Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
-What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
-Pick one style and stick with it.**
+    Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them, but for the sake of consistency **use single quotes**.
+Double quotes should only be used if nested within single quotes.

     F. End of Lines and Empty Lines

     Whitespace can ruin diffs and make changesets impossible to read.
-Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically.
+Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically. **TO DO**

-3. <a name="type">Type Checking (Courtesy jQuery Core Style Guidelines)</a>
+3. <a name='type'>Type Checking (Courtesy jQuery Core Style Guidelines)</a>

     A. Actual Types

     String:

-        typeof variable === "string"
+        typeof variable === 'string'

     Number:

-        typeof variable === "number"
+        typeof variable === 'number'

     Boolean:

-        typeof variable === "boolean"
+        typeof variable === 'boolean'

     Object:

-        typeof variable === "object"
+        typeof variable === 'object'

     Array: